WrestleMania 33: Undercard matches

 At Roadblock: End of the Line, Charlotte Flair defeated Sasha Banks to win her record fourth Raw Women's Championship, ending their long feud and, as per a post-event stipulation, as long as one of them was champion, the other could not challenge for the title.
 Charlotte then began a feud with Bayley, losing the title against her on the February 13 episode of Raw, thanks to help from Banks.
 Also during this time, Banks entered into a feud with Nia Jax.
 Bayley retained the title against Flair at Fastlane after an interference from Banks, who defeated Jax on the Kickoff pre-show.
 The following weeks, Bayley was defeated by Banks and Jax.
 Both Flair and Banks touted their reasons why they should challenge Bayley for the title at WrestleMania 33, leading to a triple threat match being scheduled.
 Jax was then added, turning the match into a fatal four-way elimination match.
 On Raw, Bayley and Banks teamed up and defeated Flair and Jax.
 After the match, Jax laid out her three WrestleMania opponents.

 On the Royal Rumble Kickoff pre-show, Luke Gallows and Karl Anderson defeated Cesaro and Sheamus to win the Raw Tag Team Championship.
 Cesaro and Sheamus invoked their rematch, but lost due to interference from Enzo Amore and Big Cass.
 On the February 20 episode of Raw, Amore and Cass defeated Cesaro and Sheamus to receive a tag title match at Fastlane, where Gallows and Anderson retained.
 A rematch occurred the following night on Raw where Cesaro and Sheamus got involved, costing Enzo and Cass the titles.
 Later on, Raw General Manager Mick Foley scheduled Cesaro and Sheamus to face Amore and Cass on the next episode, with the winners going on to challenge Gallows and Anderson for the titles at WrestleMania 33.
 However, during that match, Gallows and Anderson attacked both teams, causing a double disqualification.
 Foley then scheduled Gallows and Anderson to defend the titles against both teams at WrestleMania in a triple threat match.
 The following weeks, Gallows and Anderson attacked the others with a ladder.
 The WrestleMania match was then turned into a triple threat ladder match for the Raw Tag Team Championship.

-Alexa Bliss lost the SmackDown Women's Championship against all available female wrestlers of the SmackDown brand at WrestleMania 33.
+Alexa Bliss defended the SmackDown Women's Championship against all available female wrestlers of the SmackDown brand at WrestleMania 33.